(Disclosure: Some of the links below may be affiliate links)

 On the other hand, I think that at 5000 kilometers per year, the convenience of having your own car outweighs the financial benefits of Mobility.

-It is also interesting to note that the yearly plan is now significantly cheaper than Click & Drive.
+It is also interesting to note that the PLUS plan is significantly cheaper than EASY.
 Also, we can see more clearly the differences between the Budget and the Eco options.

-Before we jump to 10’000 kilometers, I checked where the threshold for Mobility was, and it was around 5850 kilometers per year for the parameters of our test.
-It means that below 5850 kilometers per year, Mobility (yearly plan and budget car) is cheaper than owning a cheap car.
+Before we jumped to 10’000 kilometers, I checked where the threshold for Mobility was, and it was around 5450 kilometers per year for the parameters of our test.
+It means that below 5450 kilometers per year, Mobility (PLUS plan and budget car) is cheaper than owning a cheap car.

 At 10’000 kilometers, owning a car becomes significantly cheaper than all the Mobility plans.
 Plus, at this number of kilometers, it is probably immensely more convenient.
 Since the average yearly mileage in Switzerland is about 13’500 kilometers, Mobility is not attractive for most people.